geotrip/AtollIslandsInGEE/README.md

 };
 ```

-Using Fmask is very simple.
+Using Fmask is very simple, but the Fmask collections are being deprecated, so using BQA is the better long term approach.

 ```javascript
 // Apply Fmask